sv-sand/seabattle/README.md

-# The sea battle game
+# The Sea battle game
 This is a first study project on Java